 #13.
 Solar panels are unsightly

 This used to be true, but not anymore!
 Some people don’t like the look of solar panels on their home.
 The old style, that is.
-Solar panel technology has gotten sleeker, and now we have options, like the LG NeON® 2 panels.
-Be the envy of your neighbors with the LG NeON® 2 panels that were designed with aesthetics in mind, using thinner wires that appear all black at a distance.
+Solar panel technology has gotten sleeker, and now we have options, like the Silfab Prime solar panels.
+They are designed with aesthetics in mind, using thinner wires that appear all black at a distance.

 #14.
 Solar panels are loud